bryanaamot/sailtac/README.md

 - Add Gate

 ## Completed
+- Fixed "The data couldn't be read because it isn't in the correct format." after adding a new course.
 - Improve visibility of "Search by club name" on clubs screen.
 - Add an "X" to slide-up screens
 - Add Delete Course option